w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

 }
 ```

-This time, the form uses a `coap://` URI to indicate CoAP instead of HTML.
-From the Consumer's perspective, invoking the action works the same as with HTTP - the only difference is the underlying protocol, which is optimized for constrained devices.
+This time, the form uses a `coap://` URI to indicate CoAP instead of HTTP.
+From the Consumer's perspective, invoking the action works the same as with HTTP — the only difference is the underlying protocol, which is optimized for constrained devices.

 #### MQTT